Dissidence, collective relationality, and the pluralized bodies beyond one and the same

 The critical concept of mourning defines a political articulation of the present as haunted by (its) absent presences: namely, the disavowed but persistent remains of uncanny presences cast as absences through matrices of social disposability.
 It also pertains to the political conditions through which those spectral bodies out of place make themselves present, and present to one another, despite and against those forces that have disregarded them, and in ways not reducible to the normative presuppositions of self-presence.
 In this respect, I am calling for a conception of mourning that might become an occasion for mobilizing a critique of the present through fostering reflexivity about the phantomlike remainders and reminders of the historical regimes of racism, nationalism, sexism, homophobia/transphobia, able-bodiedness, and capitalist exploitation and precarity.

 Thus, reconfigured as a performative mode of relationality that resists closure and finality, mourning addresses the agonistic (in)determinations of political temporality whereby vulnerability, brokenness and dispossession are ways of opening to transformative modes of sociality.
-This transformative potentiality remains hopeful, restless, and aporetic.
-It remains the place and time of critical poetics, responsiveness, and dissent in the midst of histories of subjection and abjection.
-Therefore, the urgency of addressing mourning in our present moment emerges as a politically saturated performative way of reimagining and resisting (in) the present, time and again, through transfiguring this present’s no longer and yet to come.
+This transformative potentiality remains the place and time of critical poetics, responsiveness, and dissent in the midst of histories of subjection and abjection.

 Ghostcatching, choreographed by Bill T. Jones, Paul Kaiser & Shelley Eshkar.